Janvi2789/Bank-sim-fraud-and-transaction-analysis/README.md

 * Analyzed spending by:
    * Gender: number of transactions and spending per group
-   * Age group – grouped into ranges like 25–34, 35–44, etc.
+   * Age group: grouped into ranges like 25–34, 35–44, etc.
-   * Day of the week – to find when people transact most
+   * Day of the week: to find when people transact most

 * Explored fraud patterns:
    * Fraud frequency across categories